EnAccess/micropowermanager/docs/usage-guide/transactions.md

 money provider in case of an issue.

 **Transaction Processing:** A detailed list that shows how the incoming money is been used by the system.
-Ex: 100$ for Energy, 20$ for Access Rate, and 400$ for Milling Machine Rate Payment.
+Ex: USD 100 for Energy, USD 20 for Access Rate, and USD 400 for Milling Machine Rate Payment.